duowaer-lang/Virtual-Machine-Creation-In-Azure/README.md

 - Step 1 Search Resource Groups and click on create at the top left of the page ( It will have a + sign) in Microsoft Azure
 - Step 2 Make sure to add a name to your resource group and to choose the appropriate region
 - Step 3 Click on Review + Create (it will be blue at the bottom of the screen) and then Create once again to make your resource group
-- Step 4 Search storage accounts and click on create a storage account in Microsoft Azure
+- Step 4 Search storage accounts and click on create a storage account in Microsoft Azure (top left create with + sign)
 - Step 5 Be sure to use the resource group you created in step 1 on the resource group option below subscription
 - Step 6 Add a unique name to the storage account
 - Step 7 Click on review + create